+- One of the following courses:

+- o MATH 5310 Probability

+- o MATH 5792 Probabilistic Modeling

+- o MATH 6380 Stochastic Processes

-- Math 5310 Probability - Math 5320 Introduction to Mathematical Statistics - Math 5387 Applied Regression Analysis - Math 6330 Workshop in Statistical Consulting
+- Math 5320 Statistical Inference

+- Math 5387 Applied Regression Analysis

+- Math 6330 Workshop in Statistical Consulting

 Statistics Electives: Nine hours of statistics electives are required.
 A running list is given below.
 Additional courses can be substituted given prior approval by the student's academic advisor and the Director of the Statistical Programs.